DiogoAngelim/fetch-page-assets/readme.md

 ### Usage

-The extractAssets function takes three parameters:
+The extractAssets function takes two parameters:

 **input**: Can be either a URL or an HTML string.

 **options**: An optional object with arguments that allow you to further customize the behavior.
 See below for more details.

 | Name             | Description                                                                                                                            | Type    | Default           |